YizYah/easy-oclif-cli/README.md

 ```
 where `$CODE_DIR` is the path to your desired directory for your cli.

-That will take a few minutes, and will have an interactive portion.
-You will be requested by Oclif to answer a number of questions about what cli you want to create.
-We suggest choosing `npm` rather than the default `yarn`.
+That will have an interactive portion.
+You will be requested by oclif to answer a number of questions about what cli you want to create.
+You should choose the default 'TypeScript', and we suggest choosing `npm` rather than the default `yarn`.

 You can run the starter cli if you like.
 ```